How to Take the Ferry from Korea to Japan

 The main Korea – Japan ferry route (for those without vehicles) is the JR Beetle hydrofoil between Fukuoka (Hakata Port) and Busan, with several sailings per day in each direction.
-These boats are fast and get across in just a few hours; if you have wheels to transport you can take one of the slower car ferries.
+These boats are fast and get across in just a few hours; if you have a vehicle to transport you can take one of the slower car ferries.
+If you have a bicycle, see this reader comment for rates.

 Korea – Japan ferry route summary